 - Preheat oven to 375 degrees.

-- In a skillet over medium-high heat, saute onions, garlic & olive oil for 3-5 minutes, until softened.
+- In a skillet over medium heat, cook onions, garlic & olive oil for 3-4 minutes, until softened.

-- Add kale and red pepper flakes and saute another 2-3 minutes until kale is wilted.
+- Add kale and red pepper flakes and cook another 2-3 minutes until kale is wilted.

-- Spray an oven safe ramekin with cooking spray and spoon 2 tablespoons of sauce into the bottom.
+- Spray two oven safe ramekins with cooking spray and spoon 2 tablespoons of sauce into the bottom of each.

-- Next, add half the kale and onion mixture between the two ramekins then half the feta, remaining 2 tablespoons of sauce, then the remainder of the kale.
+- Next, add half the kale and onion mixture between the two ramekins then half the feta, the remaining 2 tablespoons of sauce, then the remainder of the kale.

-- Crack 2 eggs on the top and sprinkle remaining feta on top of that.
+- Crack an egg into each ramekin and sprinkle remaining feta on top of that.
 Season with salt and pepper.